Love Theme from "Romeo And Juliet" (A Time for Us)

 Love Theme from "Romeo and Juliet" (A Time for Us) was released for the first time on compact disc on June 9, 2009, as one of two albums on one CD, the other LP being the previous studio effort by Mathis, Those Were the Days.
+Love Theme for "Romeo And Juliet" (A Time for Us) was also included in Legacy's Mathis box set The Voice of Romance: The Columbia Original Album Collection, which was released on December 8, 2017.

 Reception

 Billboard wrote, "Mathis is in top form in this latest LP outing as he offers his own special interpretations of some of today's biggest hits."

+Cashbox reviewed the album, writing "The title tune, a turntable favorite, leads off a vibrant, exciting set highlighted by brilliant renditions of 'Without Her'.
+'Didn't We', and 'Windmills Of Your Mind'.'